This guidance covers the two main categories of right that can be entered in a title sheet.

 - it has been possessed for a continuous period of twenty years openly, peaceable and without judicial interruption.

 The prescriptive servitude should not be included in the deed being submitted for registration.
-Where an applicant wishes the existence of a servitude right that has been created by prescription to be disclosed on the register the particulars of the servitude right must be set out in the ‘Further Information’ field of the application form.
+Where an applicant wishes the existence of a servitude right that has been created by prescription to be disclosed on the register, the particulars of the servitude right must be set out in the relevant section of the ‘'Servitudes' question in the application form.
 Where the servitude right created by prescription will require a reference on the cadastral map, such as a servitude right of way, the application must include a plan that shows the extent of the servitude.
 The plan must be of a sufficient standard to allow us to delineate the extent of the servitude on the cadastral map.
 The plan should be annexed to the form that accompanies the application for registration.

 View further guidance on prescriptive claimants.

 Whilst the question on the form relates specifically to unregistered plots, we will enter a prescriptive servitude on to the land register as part of an application to register a deed that transfers title to the whole of a registered plot or part of a registered plot.
 Where this is the case, and the servitude is not referred to in the register, the existence of the servitude should be disclosed in the ‘Further Information’ field of the form and, where appropriate, a plan identifying the extent of the servitude should be enclosed with the application to enable the Keeper to include it in the title sheet and delineate it on the cadastral map.